benchlab/BenchGov/README.md

 ### Your Right To File A Motion

-Any BEN holder, whether insured or uninsured, can file motions by sending a `NtxMotion` transaction.
+Any MARK holder, whether insured or uninsured, can file motions by sending a `NtxMotion` transaction.
 Once a motion is filed, it is identified by its unique `motionID`.

 ### Preventing Motion Spamming

-To prevent spam on the Bench Network in regards to Motion filings, motions must be filed along with a  `motionDeposit`. `motionDeposits` must be paid in with the BEN denomination.
+To prevent spam on the Bench Network in regards to Motion filings, motions must be filed along with a  `motionDeposit`. `motionDeposits` must be paid in with the MARK denomination.
 Other coins available on the `RootChain`, `SideChains` or `dappChains` can not be used to cover a `motionDeposit`.

-Other BEN holders can increase the Motion's deposit in BEN so that it works out to look likes this:  `0 < deposit < MinDeposit`, by sending a `NtxGovDeposit` transaction.
+Other MARK holders can increase the Motion's deposit in MARK so that it works out to look likes this:  `0 < deposit < MinDeposit`, by sending a `NtxGovDeposit` transaction.
 Once the Motion's deposit reaches `MinDeposit`, it will finally enter its voting period, where the filed Motion can be voted on by members of the Bench Network community.

 ### Refunded Motion Filing Deposit

-There are two instances where BEN holders that deposited BEN on pending Motions in the system, can reclaim their Motion deposit:
+There are two instances where MARK holders that deposited MARK on pending Motions in the system, can reclaim their Motion deposit:
 - If the Motion is accepted
 - If the Motion's deposit does not reach `MinDeposit` for a period longer than `MinDepositPeriod`.
 The default value for `MinDepositPeriod`is 60 days.

 If a Motion has no deposits for 60 days, it's closed permanently and would have to be reposted to start the  `MinDepositPeriod`over.

-In such instances, BEN holders that deposited can send a `NtxGovClaimDeposit` transaction to retrieve their share of the deposit.
+In such instances, MARK holders that deposited can send a `NtxGovClaimDeposit` transaction to retrieve their share of the deposit.

 ### Motion Types and Categories